ucsrl/ucsrl.github.io/essays/20210102-academic-ills.md

 Some people prefer to reject a great idea demonstrated in a sub-par implementation.
 Others argue that implementation in framework A is stupid, and the authors should "in good taste" use framework B.
 There are infinite ways of constructing such arguments, but the truth of the matter is: people tend to lose sight of the forrest for the trees.
 A good idea with a shoddy implementation is much better than a shoddy idea with a good implementation.
+Insecure and overblown egos are damaging the field, alienating junior members and stifling systems research.

 # What are we to do?
 We need an environment conducive to and fostering research.
 Personally, I believe that we need to stop the nonsensical and gigantic waste of tax payer money to maintain the conference circuit that shows diminishing returns.